 How Often Should I Change My Vape Coil?

-What I’m trying to say is, when problems arise with your e-cigarette, one of the first things you’ll need to check is the coil.
+I’m trying to say that when problems arise with your e-cigarette, one of the first things you’ll need to check is the coil.

 Why the disparity?
 Aside from how you build it, the material used, and what wattage you fire the coil at, sometimes it all boils down to luck.